vegaprotocol/topgun-service/README.md

 ## Verified socials

 A mapping of public key to social handle (Twitter) is provided by an external service, please see the file `verified_example.txt` for an example of the format returned.
 An attempt to update this list from the 3rd party server happens on each reload of the data from Vega, see `vegapoll` time parameter above.
+This service is operated by Vega and is known internally as **Social Media Verification** or "Twitter Registration".

 ## How to file an issue or report a problem